choreboy17240/Smart-Charger-Hardware/README.md

 ## Usage Notes

-1. Battery is connected through an SPDT switch with a center-off position.
+See the system connection diagram in the `System` folder for details on how to connect the module for charging and powering a load from the SLA battery.
+The DPDT center-off switch allows the user to select between the following operating modes:
+1. `Charge`: Standby mode with the load off and battery being charged
+2. `Power`: Active mode with the load on and charger disconnected
+3. `Off`: Shuts down the system completely (no charging, no power to load)

+The system should nomrally be left in the `Charge` mode, as the smart charger is designed to charge up the battery and then automatically shift to a standby mode for a software configurable period (default is one week) to avoid overcharging the battery.

+Charging the battery:
-1. Connect 12-24V power supply to the input terminals
+1. Switch the DPDT switch to the `Charge`position
-2. Connect battery to the output terminals
-3. The system automatically determines charge state and applies appropriate charging profile
+2. The charger automatically determines charge state and applies appropriate charging profile
-4. RGB LED indicates charging status:
+3. RGB LED color and flashing rate indicates charging status:
-   - Red: Fast bulk charging
+   - Blue (fast): Fast bulk charging
-   - Yellow: Absorption charging
+   - Yellow (medium): Absorption charging
-   - Green: Float/maintenance charging or standbu
+   - Green (slow): Float/maintenance charging
-   - Blinking: Error condition
+   - Green (short keep-alive pulse every second): Standby mode
+4. Once the battery is charged sufficiently, the charger will enter the standby state until it's time to top-off the battery.

+Using the battery to power a load:
+1. Switch the DPDT switch to the `Power` position
+2. Battery protection circuit will automatically shut-off the load if battery voltage drops below the adjustable threshold.

 ## Software Configuration